 "Dior admired the grandeur of the great houses and gardens of Britain, as well as British-designed ocean liners, including the Queen Mary," the press release said.
 "He also had a preference for Savile Row suits.
 In 1947, he hosted his first UK fashion show at London’s Savoy Hotel, and in 1952 established Christian Dior London."

-A highlight of the exhibition will no doubt be the Dior dress the above Princess Margaret wore for her 21st birthday celebrations, which will be on loan from the Museum of London.
+A highlight of the exhibition will no doubt be Princess Margaret's 21st birthday dress, which will be on loan from the Museum of London.
 The exhibition will also bring to life some of the house's most spectacular fashion shows which were staged in Britain, including the one in Blenheim Palace in 1954.

 When does the exhibition open?